keithrbennett/keithrbennett.github.io/_drafts/using-lambdas-to-simplify-your-code.md

   end
 ```

 How can this work?
 The filters are interchangeable because they all share the same method signature.
 They are passed the message that was received, and the protocol with which it was sent, and return a boolean value.
-For example, here is the implementation of `from_tcp`:
+We've already seen one example, the lambda returned by the `qname` method shown above.
+Here is another one; this one returns true if and only if the message was sent over TCP:

 ```ruby
 def from_tcp